 Should You Be Well-Rounded or Specialized?

-For example, if you’re an athlete who loves to write, perhaps you might find a niche in sports journalism, including starting a column for your high school newspaper.
+For example, if you’re an athlete who loves to write, you might combine these interests by finding a niche in sports journalism, such as starting a column for your high school newspaper.

 How Many Extracurriculars Do You Need?

 There isn’t a fixed number of extracurricular activities that an applicant must have on their list.
 While competitive applicants often have 8-10 activities, this is merely an average, not a requirement.
 Doing more activities isn’t necessarily better.
 The impact and tier of the extracurriculars are most important.
 Additionally, remember that many activities, like sports, are seasonal; you definitely don’t need to be doing 8-10 activities all at once!

 Remember, your extracurriculars should showcase your talents, interests, and commitment.
 If you take on too much, your grades could suffer—as could your mental health.
 Learning to prioritize certain activities and manage your time is a valuable skill, not only for college applications but also for life beyond high school.

 The following are extracurriculars you could consider joining depending on your interests.
 Remember, the most impressive extracurriculars are those with juxtapositional depth that connect two of your interests, so if you see something you like in the Medicine and Music category, why not start your own activity and bridge your two interests together!

 - Robotics programs (and winning an award)

 - Creating custom websites for businesses